nlxai/chat-sdk/packages/core/README.md

 The package exports a main function called `createConversation`, which is called with the bot configuration and returns a conversation handler object.

-This return object has the following methods:
+The conversation handler has the following methods:

 #### `sendText: (text: string) => void`